 Tooth extraction is typically a very fast and pain free process—we use anesthesia to ensure you’re comfortable during the procedure.
 The most critical part of the process is recovery.
 We need to ensure we control the bleeding and encourage a proper healing process immediately following the tooth extraction.
 This involves having you bite down on a gauze pad for 30 to 45 minutes to form a blood clot—you must be extremely careful not to disturb the blood clot for the next 24 hours.
 To manage the swelling, we recommend an ice pack on the outer cheek, and once the swelling has gone down, a warm compress to the same area for comfort.
 Gentle rinses with warm salt water also help keep the extraction area clean.

 How do you prevent dry socket after tooth extraction?

 When you have a tooth extracted, you develop a blood clot shortly after the surgery to begin the healing process.
-If this blood clot becomes dislodged before your mouth has fully healed it can cause pain, this is called dry socket.
+If this blood clot becomes dislodged before your mouth has fully healed it can expose the bone and can cause pain, this is called dry socket.

 Tips For Preventing Dry Socket